AaltoSciComp/blog/content/2026/thoughts-on-aalto-ai-strategy.rst

 Developing AI components
 ------------------------

-Core ML learning methods can be difficult to integrate in applications: if one researcher is planning to use a local large language model interactively, it would be inefficient to reserve large amount of computational resources just for the single user.
+Core machine-learning methods can be difficult to integrate in applications: if one researcher is planning to use a local large language model interactively, it would be inefficient to reserve a large amount of computational resources just for a single user.
 Developing AI components is the key here to enable the adoption of AI methods.

 AI components can be proprietary or open source.
 For example in the case of large language models:

-a) purchased AI inference with proprietary models in the cloud (usage cost but no capital cost), versus
+a) purchased AI inference with proprietary models in the cloud (usage costs but no capital costs), versus
-b) local AI inferece with open-weight models (capital cost but no subscription cost).
+b) local AI inferece with open-weight models (capital costs but no usage costs).

-Developing our own AI platforms has the advantage of providing more local
+Developing our own AI platforms has the advantage of providing greater local
 sovereignty: data and decision-making are fully within our control.
-Services can be more easily transferred from (a) to (b) scenarios in the future to control costs and sovereignty, as needed.
+Services can be more easily transferred from scenario (a) to scenario (b) in the future to control costs and sovereignty, as needed.

 .. admonition:: Steps for developing AI platforms